kennethBalantucas/Ascendnt/README.md

-- 👋 Hi, I’m @Ascendnt
+- 👋 Hi, I’m Kenneth
-- 👀 I’m interested in learning codes
+- 👀 I’m interested in wed development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...